September 9, 1949– John Curry:

 “With my medal, it seemed that I had acquired all the trappings that went with it, the chains as well as the ribbons.”

-On a winter evening in 1976, millions of people watched gorgeous John Curry skate to Olympic glory.
+On a winter evening in 1976, millions of people watched innovative, gorgeous John Curry skate to Olympic glory.
 Overnight he became one of the most famous men on our pretty planet and he changed ice skating from negligible sport to high art.

 The Husband and I have been fans of figure skating, watching on television for decades.
 We have our favorites, and we also get chuckles watching ice skating’s insular world, with all of its rules, regulations, and costumes, along with the denial that there is anything intrinsically gay about figure skating.

-We always admired the good-looking, charismatic Curry, an especially elegant British Olympic Champion who infused figure skating with the possibilities of dance.
+I always admired the good-looking, charismatic Curry, an especially elegant British Olympic Champion who infused figure skating with the possibilities of dance.
 As an athlete, he was visionary, defining the sport with balletic sophistication.
 He became one of the first athletes to speak openly of being Gay and HIV Positive.

 Dick Button, the Men’s Olympic Champion in 1948 and 1952: